“Can I get into trouble by making improvements to my Listed Property?”

 RIBA Conservation Architect Phil Easton deliberates.

-I discussed, in a previous ‘Ask an Architect’ article about Listed Buildings, that it is a criminal offence to demolish all or part of a Listed Building or to remove or damage historic fabric without consent.
+I discussed, in a previous ‘Ask an Architect’ article about Listed Buildings, that it is a criminal offence to demolish all or part of a Listed Building or to remove or damage historic fabric without Listed Building Consent.

 In October of 2018 a property owner was fined £82,000 for making unauthorised alterations to a Grade II Listed Building including ripping out original features, fireplace, walls, floors and beams.